You may want to read:

 Gospel Illustrated – When Paul was Saul, he had Christians put to death because he hated them.
 Then Saul became a Christian and began to work with those he persecuted.
 His new friends were nervous about his conversion, but their faith in God was exemplary.

 They accepted the newly named Paul and dedicated their lives to partner with him on God’s gospel mission.
 This response is what the gospel can do when we want what God wants.
 Imagine if the offended Christians held on to their offenses against Paul.

-But it displeased Jonah exceedingly, and he was angry. – Jonah 4:1
+But it displeased Jonah exceedingly, and he was angry (Jonah 4:1).

+Jonah was a man who struggled with joining God on the mission.
+It was hard for Jonah to rejoice in the Lord’s work, especially when the Lord’s work brought change to people toward whom Jonah harbored a lousy attitude.
 Isn’t this how it goes for us when we will not let go of something?
 It is easy to interfere with the work of the Lord when our attitude toward others is evil.
 In these situations, we do not desire what God desires.

+What did Jonah want?
+He answered that question for us.
+Jonah did not want the Ninevites to receive God’s favor.
+He did not like them and was displeased that they had turned to God.
 I am not sure if Jonah was fully aware of this, but his displeasure in God’s work was a commentary about God.
-He was revealing his practical theology by his dissatisfaction in what the Lord was doing.
+He was revealing his practical theology by his dissatisfaction with what the Lord was doing.

 Sinful anger is a negative commentary about God as well as an accusation toward God.
 Sovereign God was the One who granted repentance.
 The king of Nineveh could not experience forgiveness unless God chose to forgive him.
 God showed favor to the king, but Jonah was displeased with what God did.